 This important nutrient is required in huge amounts during pregnancy.
 The RDI is 440mg daily!
 Choline is a precursor to the neurotransmitter acetylcholine which is important for memory.
 Eggs are a great source of choline with 126mg per egg.
 Of course, you probably won’t be eating eggs every day and it is likely your diet will fall short of the 440mg needed daily.

 If you are eating plenty of fresh fruit and veggies, this vitamin should be in abundance in your diet.
-It does assist with iron absorption so it is an important vitamin during pregnancy.
+It does assist with iron absorption so it is an important pregnancy vitamin.
 You can have too much of a good thing though.
 High doses of vitamin C are known to act as a mild laxative.
 That can have harmful consequences during pregnancy.
 Although you may take vitamin C supplements when you have a cold, don’t take more than 2000mg in a day.

 In Australia, the public health recommendation is for pregnant women to take a daily supplement containing 150mcg of iodine.
 The recommended daily intake is 220mcg daily in pregnancy and 270mcg during breastfeeding.